Hafez al-Assad

-After consolidating his personal authority over the Syrian government, Assad began looking for a successor.
-His first choice was his brother Rifaat, but Rifaat attempted to seize power in 1983–1984 when Hafez's health was in doubt.
-Rifaat was subsequently exiled when Hafez's health recovered.
-Hafez's next choice of successor was his eldest son, Bassel.
-However, Bassel died in a car accident in 1994, and Hafez turned to his third choice—his younger son Bashar, who at that time had no political experience.
-The move to appoint a member of his own family as his successor was met with criticism within some quarters of the Syrian ruling class, but Assad persisted with his plan and demoted officials who opposed this succession.
-Hafez died in 2000 and Bashar succeeded him as president.
+Assad's initial preferred successor as president was his brother Rifaat, but Rifaat attempted to seize power in 1983–1984 when Hafez had a health scare and he was subsequently exiled.
+Assad's next choice of successor was his eldest son, Bassel.
+However, Bassel died in a highspeed car crash in 1994, and Assad turned to his third choice—his younger son Bashar, who at that time was a medical student in the UK, with no political experience.
+The move to appoint a member of his own family as his successor was met with criticism in some quarters of the Syrian ruling class, but Assad persisted with his plan and demoted officials who opposed this succession.
+Assad died in June 2000 and Bashar succeeded him as president, serving until he was overthrown in December 2024.